 Puerto Ferro Lighthouse

 At the Fish & Wildlife Camp Garcia area, the first road to the right after you go through the gate leads to the old Puerto Ferro lighthouse.
 When we last visited the lighthouse, it was “off-limits”.
-However, recently (Spring 2015) the rules have been changed and you are allowed to access the area around the lighthouse.
+However, in Spring 2015, the rules have been changed and you are allowed to access the area around the lighthouse.
 I’m not sure if the condition of the lighthouse is any better than we witnessed back in 2012, but at least it is no longer “off-limits”.